nfroidure/whook/README.md

  your API's IOs and its automatic documentation generation no matter how many modules are used to complete a single API endpoint.

-Since module do not operate on real requests/responses, your API isn't necessarily influenced by them.
+Since hooks do not operate on real requests/responses, your API isn't necessarily influenced by them (until you don't use their default specs).

 The Whook router is a smart tree based on your API uri nodes leading to efficient routing.